Shane Nicholson (singer): 2014–2020: Hell Breaks Loose and Love and Blood

 In 2014, Nicholson signed a new recording deal with Lost Highway Australia/Universal Music, and released his first live album, Pitch, Roll & Yaw – Live and Solo.

 June 2015 saw the release of "Secondhand Man", the first single from Nicholson's album Hell Breaks Loose.
 The album was written amongst the break up of this married to Chambers.
 Released in August 2015, it debuted at No. 16 on the ARIA chart.

 Hell Breaks Loose won the ARIA award for Best Country Album at the ARIA Music Awards of 2015 and received 7 CMAA nominations at the 2016 CMAA awards.
 The album won Alternative Country Album of the Year Award.

 Love and Blood was released in July 2017 and debuted at No. 28 on the ARIA chart.
 It was nominated for Best Country Album at the ARIA Music Awards of 2017.
 At the CMAA in January 2018, Nicholson won Male Artist of the Year.

 Nicholson appeared as an on-camera music producer in ABC television production of The Recording Studio, a 10-part series that ran in April 2019.
 The music from the series won the 2019 ARIA Award for Best Original Soundtrack, Cast or Show Album.

 In May 2019, Nicholson was signed a publishing deal with Cooking Vinyl Australia.

 On 3 April 2020, Nicholson confirmed the digital reissued of his back-catalogue.

 2021: Living in Colour

 In July 2021, Nicholson announced the release of his forthcoming studio album, Living in Colour.
 The album was released on 20 August 2021.
 August also saw the release of Camille Trail's album River of Sin which Nicholson had produced.
 It debuted at No. 34 on the ARIA Country Music Charts, and #5 on the ARIA Australian Country Music Charts.

 Personal life

 On 17 December 2005 Nicholson married fellow country music singer-songwriter, Kasey Chambers.
-In 2002, Chambers sung on Nicholson's debut solo album "Designed to Fade", which was produced by Kasey's brother, Nash.
+In 2002, Chambers sang on Nicholson's debut solo album "Designed to Fade", which was produced by Kasey's brother, Nash.
 Subsequently, they co-released two albums, Rattlin' Bones (2008) and Wreck & Ruin (2012).
 Chambers and Nicholson have two children: son Arlo Ray (2007) and daughter Poet Poppin (2011).
 In April 2013 the couple announced their separation.